n8n-io/n8n-docs/docs/hosting/external-storage.md

 ---
-description: External storage for your n8n instance.
+description: External storage of binary data for your n8n instance.
 contentType: howTo
 ---